 1. Gather Necessary Materials and Tools

-Before starting, ensure you have all the required materials and tools.
+Before starting, ensure you have all the required gutter supplies, materials and tools you need for metal roofing drip edges.
 This includes:

-- Drip edge flashing (choose a material compatible with your metal roofing)
+- Drip edge flashing (choose a material compatible with your roof structure)

 - Roofing nails or screws (preferably galvanized or rust-resistant)